skylarstein/pi-weather-station/README.md

 A super basic front-end is served out of the /public directory with a few gauge controls for temperature, humidity, and barometric pressure, and a map to display the current location.
 All raw sensor data is displayed as well.

 Next on the list, a lux sensor, maybe a piezo buzzer because everyone needs a startup sound right?
-Also perhaps an integrated display or LCD.
+Graphs to display values over time, perhaps an integrated display or LCD.
 I imagine I'll just keep adding sensors until I run out of room on the prototype board.
 Also, since the device knows it's location, local weather forcasts could be queried from one of several sources.

 [<img src="/docs/screenshot.png" width="250">](https://cdn.rawgit.com/skylarstein/pi-weather-station/master/docs/screenshot.png)